PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 New opmath
 ==========

-Version ``0.36`` of PennyLane updated the default ``Operator`` subclasses, changing the operator arithmetic.
+Version ``0.36`` of PennyLane updated the behaviour of operator arithmetic.
+This realizes a few objectives:

-An end-user should not notice any (breaking) changes.
-This page should help developers with troubleshooting and provide instructions for legacy support while both systems are supported.
+  1. To make it as easy to work with PennyLane operators as it would be with pen and paper.
+  2. To improve the efficiency of operator arithmetic.

+In many cases, these changes should not break code and the difference to previous versions may not be noticeable.

+This page provides additional details about operator arithmetic updates and can be used to troubleshoot issues for those affected users.

 .. note::